 IUDs are one of the most effective forms of birth control.
 Get one, and forget about it!
 Can’t see it, can’t help but love it!

-A UTI occurs when bacteria enters and infects the urinary tract.
-UTIs can affect several parts of the urinary tract, but the most common type of UTI is a bladder infection.
+A UTI occurs when bacteria enter and infect the urinary tract (the body’s drainage for removing urine).
+UTIs can affect several parts of the urinary tract, but the most common type of UTI is a bladder infection (also called cystitis).

-You may feel pain or burning while urinating, frequent urination, feeling the need to urinate even when your bladder is empty, low fever, cloudy or bloody urine, and pressure or cramping in the groin or lower abdomen.
+You may experience pain or burning while urinating, frequent urination, the need to urinate even when your bladder is empty, low fever, cloudy or bloody urine, and/or pressure or cramping in the groin or lower abdomen.

 Physical exam and/or urine test.